SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ## Creating the function to persist the file

+## Creating the Function Project in Azure

+* Open your Azure portal and go to `all resources`.
+* Click "Add" and search for "Function".
+Select `Function App` and click `Create`.
+* Add a name for the function app.
+* Choose the resource group that we created earlier.
+* Create a new storage account to be used by the app.
+* Click to create the function app.

+Allow a bit of time for the function app to finish deploying.

 ## Setting up Deployment for the Functions project

+OK, so we have a Function App, but how do we connect that with our GitHub repo where all our work is actually stored?

+* Open the function app in the Azure portal
+* Under the `Platform Features` tab, click `Deployment Center`.
+* When thne deployment center appears, select `GitHub` as the source.
+* Select your organization, the repo we created, and the `master` branch.
+* Complete the wizard and allow some time for the app to deploy.

+You now have an Azure Function running in production.
+Not too shabby!

 ## Using the Key Vault to retrieve the sensitive data